top of page

 Features are carefully modelled, face, wig and wsh collar

-(a "broad" collar, a form of necklace) are painted.
+(a "broad" collar, a kind of necklace) are painted.

 Height: 24.5 cm